7th Grade ELA

 Reading

-I am married to Lee Mueller, who is an Ag teacher for Weimar ISD and a fellow Wildcat native.
+I am married to Lee Mueller, who is an Ag teacher and coach for Weimar ISD and a fellow Wildcat native.
 We have two children.
-Braden is 13 years old and Brynlee is 9 years old.
+Braden is 15 years old and Brynlee is 11 years old.
 They both bleed purple too ;).
+As a family, we enjoy hunting, fishing, and playing sports.
+I am honored to have your child in my class, and I look forward to an exciting and productive school year!

 Some of my favorite things include:

-Hobbies: * Watching my kids play sports * Camping * Spending time with family and friends (we have lots of both ;) * Listening to old country music
+Hobbies: * Watching my kids play sports Spending time with family and friends (we have lots of both ;) * Listening to old country music

 Singer: George Strait